Call Us for a Free Consultation

 How Gallo Criminal Defense Can Help

-If you are facing a felony DUI charge in Las Vegas or Clark County, Gallo Criminal Defense offers a proven track record of success.
-Our experienced team of attorneys will work tirelessly to secure the best possible outcomes for your case.
+If facing a felony DUI in Las Vegas or Clark County, Gallo Criminal Defense offers expert legal support.
+Our experienced team strives to secure the best possible outcomes.

 Contact Us Today

-Don't face the legal system alone.
-Schedule a free consultation with Gallo Criminal Defense Las Vegas and take the first step toward protecting your future.
+Don't face felony DUI charges alone.
+Schedule a free consultation with Gallo Criminal Defense Las Vegas and take the first step to protect your future.

 About the Author